cyberkarta/moha/References/MSTG by OWASP/3 Mobile App Security Testing.md

 Some static analysis tools run against the compiled app only, it is better to fed original source code and run as live-analysis plugins in the IDE.

+ Automated code analysis produce plenty false positives, particularly if they are not configured for the target environment.
+Security professional must review the results.

+ ### Dynamic Analysis